2007-2016 Jeep Compass: pros and cons, common problems

-The first-generation Jeep Compass is a compact crossover, a close relative of the Dodge Caliber and Jeep Patriot
+The Jeep Compass is a compact crossover.
+It's a close relative of the Dodge Caliber and Jeep Patriot

 .
-The Compass is smaller than the Toyota RAV4 but taller than an average sedan or hatchback.
+The Compass is smaller than the Toyota RAV4 but taller than an average sedan.

 2010 Jeep Compass interior

-The first-gen. Jeep Compass comes with front or all-wheel drive, with a 4-cylinder engine and a choice of a manual or continuously variable transmission or CVT.
+The Jeep Compass comes with front or all-wheel drive, with a 4-cylinder engine and a choice of a manual or CVT transmission.
 For 2014, a conventional 6-speed automatic transmission was added as an option.

-Trail Rated 4x4 capability with Freedom Drive II Off-Road package appeared for 2011.
 A used Jeep Compass is not very expensive, but is it a good car?
-What are the reported problems?
+Let's start with pros and cons:

 explains it well.